What's in this Course

 43. Tritone Substitution in II - V - I

-11. the Diminished Scale
+11. The Diminished Scale

 44. Diminished Scale on the V